lucasrodes/natgeo-wallpaper/README.md

     ```
     30 8 * * * <path to natgeo-wallpaper repo>/wallpaper.sh > <path to natgeo-wallpaper repo>/wallpaper.log 2>&1
     ```
-3. Go to the OS Settings -> Background
+3. Type `gnome-tweak-tools` in the terminal and go to Desktop -> Background Location and select the file `<path to repository>/pics/wallpaper.jpg` (create file if not already there).